benharrisdev81/learning-linux/Week-2-Learning.md

  * shell variables - placed there by bash
  * environment variables - everything else

-The `set` command shows both shell and environment variables. `printenv | less` shows only environment variables.
-`alias` displays a list of aliases.
+You can see all of the variables set for your current shell by typing `set`.
+A subset of your local variables is referred to as environment variables.
+Environment variables are variables that are exported to any new shells opened from the current shell.
+Type `env` to see environment variables. `alias` displays a list of aliases.

 ### Using `.bashrc` or `.zshrc`